NivEz/canvas-boilerplate/README.md

 # HTML5 Canvas Boilerplate
-Lightweight HTML5 canvas setup for simple animations and game development.
+Lightweight HTML5 canvas setup for a simple animations and game development.

 * This boilerplate implements pixels per second velocity calculation according to the user's monitor.
 * It also implements responsiveness canvas when the screen is being resized.